thin-edge/thin-edge.io/docs/src/operate/configuration/config_local_mqtt_bind_address_and_port.md

 # How to configure the local port and bind address in mosquitto?

-Configuring a mosquitto port and bind address in thin-edge.io is a three-step process.
+Configuring a mosquitto port and bind address in %%te%% is a three-step process.

 :::note
 The mqtt.bind.port and the mqtt.bind.address can be set/unset independently.